-Key Products and Societal Value / Contribution to Services UN SDGs Potential Negative Impact of Contribution proach to Negative Impact -- ---------------------------

-The wholly electrically-powered Metro Rail Transit Line 3 (MRT-3) currently accommodates 248,000 to 260,000 passengers a day, with an average fare collection of PHP2.7 million along its 13-station route from North Triangle to Taft Avenue along EDSA.

-The average number of passengers per day may increase to 300,000 to 400,000 per day, depending on the Covid-19 pandemic situation.

-MGHC's environmental sustainability practices are exercised at the level of MRTC by the operations of MRT-3 System along EDSA on a daily basis all year long since year 2000 (and through the year 2021).

-Approximately 1,450 buses a day do not have to ply EDSA, as a result.
-The scenario where vehicular diesel engines emit nitrogen compounds and particulate matter (hydrocarbons and carbon dioxide) as they burn diesel fuel is significantly diminished because 300,000 to 400,000 passengers ride the MRT-3 daily instead of the aforementioned buses

-The four-car trains can accommodate a maximum of 1,576 passengers which is now ready.
-All stations of MRT have elevators for the use of the public.

-While the MRT 3 is electrically powered and is a welcome substitute to the buses operating along EDSA that are run on diesel, there may still be a negative impact, albeit indirectly, on the environment by the mass rail system.
-This is because electricity in the Philippines is produced largely in coal fired plants which are less costly to operate.

-"From three-car train sets it will be four-car train sets.

-The current three-car train setup of the MRT-3 can accommodate around 1,100 passengers per train.
-The four-car train setup is the future of MRT-3 which can accommodate a maximum of 1,576 passengers, with plans to combine the old Czech CKD train cars with the newer Chinese Dalian train cars for four-car operations.

-To date, 48 out of 72 CKD train cars have been overhauled, with the rest expected to be completed in 2022, while nine Dalian trains are "provisionally accepted".
-The remaining 39 CKD train cars are to undergo further testing.

-The Company's response to this negative impact is for MRT 3 to try to generate its own power through renewable energy, if feasible, if this is not feasible, the Company can more than offset the negative impact by developing renewable energy sources such as solar and wind farms, hydro electric and waste to energy plants.
+Key Products and Services Societal Value / Contribution to UN SDGs Potential Negative Impact of Contribution Management Approach to Negative Impact The completely electrically-powered Metro Rail Transit Line 3 (MRT-3) accommodated 248,000 to 260,000 passengers a day in 2022, with an average daily fare collection of PHP2.7 million along its 13-station route from North Triangle to Taft Avenue along EDSA.
+In 2022, the total number of people who rode the MRT-3 line reached 98 Million passengers, which was more than double the 35.69 million travelers in 2021 and 31.88 million travelers in 2020 MGHC's environmental sustainability practices was exercised at the level of MRTC by the operations of MRT-3 System along EDSA on a daily basis all year long since year 2000 (and through the year 2022).
+Approximately 1,450 buses a day as a result did not have to ply EDSA.
+The scenario wherein vehicular diesel engines emitted nitrogen compounds and particulate matter (hydrocarbons and carbon dioxide) as they burnt diesel fuel was significantly diminished because 248,000 to 260,000 passengers rode the MRT-3 daily instead of the aforementioned buses While the MRT 3 is electrically powered and is a welcome substitute to the buses operating along EDSA that are run on diesel, there may still be a negative impact, albeit indirectly, on the environment by the mass rail system.
+This is because electricity in the Philippines is produced largely in coal-fired plants (that are less costly to operate but produce carbon emissions into the atmosphere The increase in ridership in 2022 came as the MRT-3 completed the massive rehabilitation of the rail line, which significantly improved its operations.
+The Company's response to this negative impact is for MRT-3 to try to generate its own power through renewable energy, if feasible.
+It this is not feasible, the Company can more than offset the negative impact by developing renewable energy sources such as solar and wind farms, hydroelectric and waste to energy plants.